clementrx/tv_show_plot/README.md

 # example https://www.imdb.com/title/tt0279600/episodes?ref_=tt_eps_sm
 code = 'tt0279600'
 ```

+I will web scrap notes and votes by episodes and seasons.

 Then run the code to plot and see the rating of you favorite TV show !